Physical Therapy for Chronic Pain

 Millions of Americans experience chronic pain, which can limit mobility and reduce flexibility, strength, and endurance.
 Patients who have experienced extended bouts of chronic pain are often unable to maintain a healthy lifestyle or achieve a state of general fitness.
 Oftentimes when these patients seek help from their doctor, they are prescribed an opioid pain reliever.

-Experts agree that physical therapy plays a vital role in helping patients manage and overcome chronic pain.
+Experts agree that physical therapy for chronic pain plays a vital role in helping patients manage and overcome chronic pain.
 When you seek physical therapy for chronic pain at Lexington Rehab Center, we will create a customized physical therapy program tailored to your specific needs and pain management goals.

 Physical therapy programs for chronic pain may include a combination of: